-Director Shareholding Position No. of Shares Mr. Aimon Jameel Executive Director 3,379,786 Mr. Ahmed Maumoon Non - Executive Director Nil Mr. Abdulla Hassan Non - Executive Director Nil Ms. Juwairiya Saeed Non - Executive Director Nil Mr. Abdulla Nafiz Non - Executive Director Nil Dr. Ahmed Ranesh Non - Executive Director 1000 Mr. Naheez Ahmed Saeed Non - Executive Director Nil Ms. Hawwa Shafeea Riza Non - Executive Director Nil
+Position

+Executive Director 3,379,786

+Non - Executive Director Nil

+Non - Executive Director 1000

+Non - Executive Director Nil

+Non - Executive Director Nil

+Executive Director Non - Executive Director

 ACKNOWLEDGEMENTS

 The Directors take this opportunity to thank all shareholders for their confidence and trust in us.
 The Directors are indebted to the management and dedicated team of Centurion PLC for their unwavering support during this transformational journey.